ReeveVanneman/occupations/README.md

 A sentence for every "jobtitle" found in the text
 This is useful for checking coding accuracy.
-It also might be input to subsequent program to analyze sentiment or other characteristics about the coded "occ". if a sentence has more than one "jobtitle", a separate line is written for each "jobtitle".
+It also might be input to subsequent program to analyze sentiment or other characteristics about the coded "occ".
+If a sentence has more than one "jobtitle", a separate line is written for each "jobtitle".

 - summary stats: XXtotals.txt
 After processing all text files, jobs.py writes total counts for each occ2010 code and the jobtitles found within each code.